 2004 Nissan Titan Recalls

-The column shifter assembly may have been damaged during vehicle assembly.
-During its use, this could result in failure to be secure in the park position.
-This could result in the vehicle rolling unexpectedly, increasing the risk of injury or a crash.
-Dealers will inspect and replace the shifter as necessary.
-This recall is expected to begin on September 27, 2004.
-The Nissan recall number is RU403.
+On vehicles with a column shifter, the shift lever may have been damaged during assembly.
+Over time, the lever may fail and not be secure in the park position.
+This could result in the vehicle rolling unintentionally, increasing the risk of injury or a crash.

 In the event of a crash, the rear outboard seat belts may not provide the expected protection, increasing the risk of injury to rear seat occupants.